AlejandroVillarreal/AndroidApp/README.md

 # AndroidApp
-- Android and Arduino proyect
+- Android and Arduino project